Bardyl/acf-custom-tables/README.md

 ## 🚧 Progress

 For now, it supports:
- - All basic fields (which only register text or single values).
-Only the text field is managed perfectly, but others will come in a few days
+ - ✅ All basic fields (full support): text, textarea, number, range, email, url, password
+ - ✅ All content fields (full support): image, file, wysiwyg, oembed, gallery
- - Group field (with recursive sub-fields)
+ - ✅ Group field (with recursive sub-fields)
  - Repeater field containing only basic fields (which store a single value), not recursively

+For fields marked as fully supported, the MySQL data type is optimized based on the field parameter.

 ## 💯 Next steps

 The first goal is to manage all fields, recursively, no matter how they are built.

-More to core, but feel free to add issues with examples of what you need.
+More to come, but feel free to add issues with examples of what you need.